 Scott McDonald from the Michigan Laborer's Training and Apprenticeship Institute (MLTAI) closed the session.
 He focused on his personal experience with continued training and learning in a successful effort to reach the level of competency he enjoys today.
-Noting the technological advancement in the building trade and construction industry within the last five years, Mr. McDonald gave examples of dozens of jobs previously labeled "unskilled," but now requiring specialized training and certification.
+Noting the technological advancement in the building trade and construction industry within the last five years, Mr. McDonald gave examples of dozens of jobs previously labeled "unskilled," but

+Scott McDonald explored the need to prepare today's labor force for versatility more than anything else. now requiring specialized training and certification.
 It is increasingly difficult, then, for journeymen to remain in or have any career mobility without constant training and certification in new technologies.
 Like the previous speakers, Mr. McDonald emphasized the increasing importance of basic reading and math skills at a level previously not considered necessary for "unskilled" labor.
 Today's need for higher level basic skills is even greater due to the fact that potential trainees must pass training certifications for new trades and upgrades.
 This, he observed, is a special problem for older workers long out of high school.